 Pair Networks offers two different SSL certificate options:

 On one hand, PairSSL is an SSL certificate that renews yearly.
 Sectigo, a certificate authority, backs PairSSL certificates and offers a Relying Party Warranty.
 There are varying protection levels.
 See the PairSSL product page for more information.

 On the other hand, Let’s Encrypt SSL certificates are free and renew every 90 days.
 Let's Encrypt is an open certificate authority and does not have a Relying Party Warranty.

-With the basics covered, you can move on to using some of the extra features that the WP Optimized hosting account provides.
+With the basics covered, you can move on to using some of the extra features that the Managed WordPress hosting account provides.

 Set up Automatic Site Backups